When Do You Need Dissimilar Hardware Restore?

 The most important thing for running any business with computers is making sure that all systems are working smoothly and always available.
 If systems suffer a software or hardware failure, it is essential to minimize machine downtime.
 In that case, you can perform a bare metal recovery to different hardware.

-Besides the three scenarios mentioned above, dissimilar hardware restore also applies to: physical-to-virtual (P2V) and virtual-to-physical (V2P) migration, upgrade computer hardware before old one dies and so on.
+Besides the three scenarios mentioned above, dissimilar hardware restore also applies to: virtual-to-physical (V2P) and physical-to-virtual (P2V) migration, upgrade computer hardware before old one dies and so on.

 AOMEI Dissimilar Hardware/Universal Restore feature allows you to restore a system image backup created on one computer to another with different hardware.
 With all the preparations completed, the steps for dissimilar hardware restore are easy and straightforward.